npickens/htx/README.md

 }
 ```

-`HTX.render` leverages this function to both generate a brand new DOM fragment and update an existing one:
+The HTX library leverages this function to both generate a brand new DOM fragment and update an existing
+one:

 ```javascript
 let crew = {